 - This is a hobby endeavor.
 Nothing is guaranteed!
 Use this device at your own risk! - I will do my best to make sure you receive functioning hardware if you buy the assembled unit and will work with you if there is a problem with your unit on arrival. - I cannot guarantee or warranty the hardware supplied in kits. - I make no warranty that the firmware provided will perform up to your expectations or be suitable for your application.
 A lot of compromises had to be made to fit the small display so review this manual to be sure you're comfortable with the user interface. - Software bugs are a fact of life and I try to find and correct all bug reports to the best of my ability ASAP. - CTR2-Flex requires a license key to be fully functional.
 License keys can be purchased separately if you build your own unit.
-They are included with any purchase of a CTR2-Dial or CTR2-Flex product from Lynovation.com. - License keys are tied to your call sign.
+They are included with any purchase of any M5Dial based CTR2 controller from [Lynovation.com](http://Lynovation.com). - License keys are tied to your call sign.
 This allows you to use the same key on as many devices as you own.
 You are not allowed to include your license key on units you build to sell or give to others.
 They will need to purchase their own key.